siplasplas/gemini-commander/IMPLEMENTATION_NOTES.md

-    • Method to convert size_t to string like "41.6 Gi"
     • When copying or moving to removable media, sync mut be used.
     • Editing and viewing should use different Frame classes.
     • Viewer as image mode.